 An individual belief about an economy's state variable is described with a personal state of belief which uniquely pins down the transition function of the agent's belief about next period's economy's state variable.
-This implies that personal state variables and the economy-wide state variables are not the same.
-A personal state of belief is like any other state variables in the agent's decision problem but is analogous to the concept of a "type" of an agent.
-A given personal state of belief at t identifies the agent type at date t.
+Hence, personal state variables and the economy-wide state variables are not the same.
+A personal state of belief is like other state variables in the agent's decision problem but is analogous to the concept of an agent "type."
+A personal state of belief at t identifies the agent type at date t.
 However, at the is not certain of his future belief types which are determined by a transition of his personal state of belief.
 The distribution of individual states of belief, which is defined as "the market state of belief," is then an economy-wide observable state variable whose moments play an important role.
 All moments could matter in equilibrium, but due to the exponential utility which we use, equilibrium endogenous variables depend only on the mean market states of belief.
 This will be generalized in the empirical work reported later.
 As noted, the crucial fact is that the market state of belief is observable.
 In equilibrium, endogenous variables (e.g. prices) are functions of the economy's state variables, including market state of belief.
 But in a large economy an agent's "anonymity" implies that a personal belief state has a negligible effect on prices and past personal states are not observed.
-Finally, due to the effect of market belief on endogenous variables, an agent uses the equilibrium map to forecast all endogenous variables but must forecast future market states of belief.
-To forecast future endogenous variables an agent must, therefore, forecast the beliefs of others.
-It follows that the main issue we need to discuss next is the dynamics of individual beliefs.
+Finally, due to the effect of market belief on endogenous variables, an agent uses the equilibrium map to forecast all endogenous variables and for that he forecasts future market belief.
+To forecast future endogenous variables an agent must therefore forecast the beliefs of others.
+The main issue we need to discuss next is the dynamics of individual beliefs and for this we turn to rationality restrictions.

-A simple implication of the rationality principle of Rational Belief says that an individual belief cannot be described by a constant transition unless an agent believes the stationary transition (3) is the truth.
-To explain suppose agents hold diverse beliefs which are different from (3).
-If one holds a constant transition as his belief but not (3) then over time his average belief is different from (3).
-Since (3) is the time average in the data, this proves he is irrational.
-Hence, if different from (3) an agent cannot hold a constant belief.
-But being wrong is not the issue.
-Rational agents hold wrong beliefs most of the time when there is no empirical proof they are wrong.
-This is so since when agents use diverse probability models when there is only one true law of motion then most are wrong most of the time and the average market forecasting model is often wrong.
-The term "wrong" is understood to be relative to a standard which is not knowable.
-Such market mistakes are at the heart of endogenous uncertainty.
+A direct implication of the Rational Belief principle says an individual belief cannot be a constant transition unless an agent believes the stationary transition (3) is the truth.
+This is so since if one holds a constant transition as his belief but not (3) then the time average of his belief is different from (3).
+Since (3) is the time average in the data, this proves the agent is irrational.
+We then make the key observation that rationality implies that beliefs must fluctuate and thus have inherent dynamics which induces a crucial component of market volatility that we call "Endogenous Uncertainty."

+Given the extensive evidence for persistent diverse beliefs which cannot be (3), one concludes agents hold wrong beliefs.
+But being rational and "wrong" are not in conflict.
+Rational agents hold wrong beliefs when there is no empirical proof they are wrong.
+Indeed, when agents use diverse models when there is only one true law of motion, then most are wrong most of the time and market forecasts are often wrong.
+The term "wrong" is used relative to an unknowable standard.
+Market "mistakes" deduced from rational behavior are then at the heart of our theory of market volatility.
+Since rationality requires beliefs to reproduce the data and not deviate from it consistently, we use this rationality restriction to require the belief index (presented next) to have an unconditional mean zero.